top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 The final goals of the project were to:
 1. Create a robust wireless network that can easily be scaled to a larger fleet size and to a bigger Duckietown.
 2. Build a communication framework for the Duckiebots that enables the sending and receiving of messages to and from any Duckiebot, which is connected to the above mentioned network.
-3. Have a communication framework that is adjustable and is not limited to a single message type.
+3. Have a communication framework that is reusable and scalable (&FEF again, no new message types can be defined, so it's not adjustable, but scalable and better reusable).

 For this we made the following assumptions:
 1. Duckiebots can connect to a wifi network.